Honors & Awards

 Head Coach, Scott Jacobson, stated “Jessica is a tremendous addition to our Husker family.”
 Jacobson added “She is an incredible competitor with great balance to her game and has the passion to grow her game over the course of her career.
 In addition, we are receiving one of the best doubles players in the nation.
 Most importantly, she is a phenomenal human being, a high character individual and will fit in tremendously here at Nebraska.
 We are grateful she has chosen our Husker family.”

 Aragon, a five-star recruit out of Plano, Texas, was recruited by the Huskers during her time at Dent Tennis Academy.
 Located in Keller, Texas, Dent serves as a full-time boarding school and training facility for elite tennis players.
 Under the tutelage of Taylor, Phil and Jenny Dent, who were each ranked as top 50 players in the world at one point, Aragon became one of the most highly sought after players in Texas.

 She placed third in the 2017 Texas Girls Grandslam 18's singles division and earned first in doubles.
 Aragon won the Austin ITF doubles divison in 2016 and finished second at the 2017 Silver Ball Girls 18's Winter Nationals in doubles.

 The daughter of Joseph and Judy Aragon, Jessica was born on June 13, 1999 in Plano, Texas.
 She has two brothers, Joseph and Jacob.
 She also has one sister, Amanda.
 Aragon is a business major and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2018.
+She was a member of the Tom Osborne Citizenship Team in 2019.
 She elected to come to Nebraska over Colorado, SMU, Oklahoma and Baylor amongst others.